axelv/pydantic-fhir-slicing/README.md

 ## Solution: Smart Slicing

-This library introduces a more intuitive way to access FHIR data using named slices, inspired by FHIR's slicing mechanism.
+This library introduces a __more intuitive way to access nested FHIR data using named slices__, inspired by FHIR's slicing mechanism.

 Known slices are defined as annotated fields in Pydantic models, which provide:
 - Validation of slice cardinality